renatawong/renatawong.github.io/_pages/join-us.md

 ## Am I a good fit?

 As a multidisciplinary group, we value curiosity, self-driven learning, proactive initiative, good communication skills, and a solid background in relevant subject areas.
+If you identify with these, you may be a good fit for us.

 ## Prospective postdocs